Systemic Antibiotic Therapy

 Low Dose Antibiotics

-One interesting effect of certain antibiotics is they not only kill the bacteria that may cause periodontal disease, but they also reduce the body’s production of collagenase, an enzyme that destroys gingival tissues.
+An effect of these antibiotics is the reduction of collagenase, an enzyme the body produces to destroy gingival tissues.
 We all need some collagenase as older tissue is removed and replaced with new tissue.
-However, in periodontal disease there seems to be an overproduction of collagenase, causing the body to destroy healthy gum tissue.
-The antibiotic doxycycline was found to combat these enzymes, even in doses so small that there was not an antibiotic effect.
-The advantage of the smaller doses is a great reduction in the chance of resistant bacterial strains forming, and in fewer side effects.
+However, in cases of periodontal disease an overproduction of collagenase is common causing the body to destroy healthy gum tissue.
+The antibiotic doxycycline combats these enzymes, even in small doses.
+The advantage is a decreased chance of resistant bacterial strains forming and fewer side effects.

-Periostat is a capsule of 20mg of doxycycline, and two clinical studies have shown that patients who take 2 capsules daily have a reduction in clinical inflammation.
-The studies were limited to 9 months, and so there is no official recommendation to take the product for a longer period.
-From a practical standpoint it seems that Periostat can be taken indefinitely.
-However, some preliminary work indicates that there is a positive residual effect for 3 months after stopping the drug, and so some practitioners recommend taking Periostat three months on, three months off.
-The daily 40mg doses are so low as not to qualify as an antibiotic, and there is no known effect on the pocket bacteria.
-Thus Periostat must be used in conjunction with other therapies that address bacterial removal.
-Indications for Periostat are generally seen in recall patients who are not responding well, and have generalized inflammation in spite of reasonable oral hygiene.
+Two clinical studies have shown that patients who take two capsules of Periostat (20mg Doxycycline) daily can reduce clinical inflammation.
+There is no scientific recommendation for patients to take the product for longer than nine months, but there’s also no scientific reason not to take Periodotat indefinitely.
+However, some preliminary tests have indicated that there is a positive residual effect for three months after stopping the drug, and so some practitioners recommend taking Periostat three months on, three months off.
+The low 20mg doses do not qualify as an antibiotic, and there is no known effect on the pocket bacteria.
+Periostat is most effective when used in conjunction with other therapies that address bacterial removal.
+Patients who do not respond well to Periostat typically exhibit inflammation despite reasonable oral hygiene.

 Local Antibiotic Therapy